 How do you interpret the silence of your readers?
 Is your content just “no comment” cool or are they indifferent?
 It’s disheartening (ha!) to put your heart into your the posts only to get 0 attention in return!

 Be responsive; try to reply to the comments you get as quickly as possible.
 Engage your readers by explicitly asking for their opinion, encouraging them to leave you feedback.

-9. Few or no repeat visitors.
+9. Few or zero repeat visitors

 You might be read but not consistently.
 If very few are willing to stick around and follow your blog, something is definitely wrong.